EniolaAdeogun/vesti_user_form/README.md

 - `main.dart`: The entry point of the application.
 - `models`: Contains the user model definition and JSON conversion methods.
 - `screens`: Contains the screens and UI components of the application.
-- `widgets`: Contains reusable widgets used throughout the project.